 Your Scent Matters

-- If you’re wearing a perfume that’s super strong, cut that out, it probably smells bad to them
+- If you’re wearing a super strong perfume, cut that out, it probably smells bad to them

 - If you’re hanging around a cat that they don’t like, they’re going to not like you